Superformula/mobile-test/documentation.md

 - equatable: useful to compare classes
 - mobile_scanner & qr_flutter: QR Code page and scanner
 - equatable & mockatail: Useful for testing

-## Some complex features I could use:
-- Isolates
-- Platform Channels
-- Flavors

-I didn't find any specific case to use the features above in this challenge.